 How do I find out when the next available course is?

-A list of our upcoming courses can be found on our "Face-to-Face Course Diary" page.
+A list of our upcoming courses can be found on our Upcoming Courses page.
 Some courses are already full as they are booked by the host NHS Board for their own staff.

 Is there a cancellation list?